Instant Download, NO Registration Required!

 No glutamate, no GABA.

 MSG breaks into sodium, and glutamate.
 The sodium is useful to your body also, it can bind to free chlorine.
-Chlorine by itself is poisonous to the body, and so is sodium - but bound together they are HELPFUL to your body (they form salt - a necessary nutrient - salt is GOOD people, and never was the culprit).
+Chlorine by itself is poisonous to the body, and so is sodium - but bound together they are HELPFUL to your body (they form salt - a necessary nutrient - salt is GOOD people, and never was the culprit, excess salt flushes safely out of the body).
 Given that you are inundated by chlorine from your food and water (to a degree that you CANNOT avoid high daily doses, no matter how careful you are), having a means to use it in a healthy way is not a bad thing.
 Other substances do this also.

 For the average person, you CANNOT OVERDOSE on glutamate, because it not only converts to GABA (and back again), but it also converts into several other neurotransmitters and inhibitory neurotransmitters.
-So your body USUALLY has a use for it.
+So your body ALWAYS has a healthy use for it.

-For people who cannot convert or clear excess easily, too much MSG (or the wrong kind) can be harmful - but usually you develop a sensitivity to it because your body cannot easily clear ian imperfect form, and some people may develop a dangerous allergy.
+For people who cannot convert or clear excess easily, too much of the wrong kind of MSG can be harmful - but usually you develop a sensitivity to it because your body cannot easily clear an imperfect form, and some people may develop a dangerous allergy.
 Others may be incapable of converting it sufficiently to GABA as needed.
+This is NOT a problem with Natural MSG - some forms are made sloppily, and those are the ones that are the problem.

 I used to be VERY allergic to MSG, but after I healed from Crohn's, I am not much anymore.
 I can handle it just fine as long as I avoid a few things that still have a type I react to (my feet itch and get restless).
 I am chemically sensitive to MANY things, but I can handle many forms of MSG I could not a few years ago.

-I find that Redmond Organic Seasoning Salt (really awesome tasting herby seasoning salt), and Maruchan ramen noodles have two of the best forms of glutamate for me.
+I find that Redmond Real Salt Natural Seasoning Salt (really awesome tasting herby seasoning salt), and Maruchan ramen noodles have two of the best forms of glutamate for me.
 I cannot handle Top Ramen.
 And many other seasoning salts bother me.

 If you are sensitive to MSG, or to other forms of glutamate, it is NOT an indication that our world has gone mad and is trying to poison you.

 MSG sensitivity is an indication that there is something WRONG in YOUR body, that is preventing you from converting and using glutamate properly.
-MSG may harm YOU, but it is NOT poisonous to the populace at large.
+MSG may harm YOU, but it is NOT poisonous to the populace at large, and you probably consume some forms that you are not aware of every day anyway.

-The human race in general is converting MSG, and our brains are happily munching it and converting the excess into a damping substance so the glutamate doesn't run away with our brains.
+The human race in general is converting all forms of MSG, and our brains are happily munching it and converting the excess into a damping substance so the glutamate doesn't run away with our brains.

 The whole thing can go wrong in the digestive system, if your body cannot break up MSG, or extract glutamate in a usable form.
 You may be missing digestive enzymes or microbes, and this can happen long before you are aware of any digestive symptoms.